Azure/azure-powershell/src/TestBase/docs/Test-AzTestBasePackageName.md

   - `[TestSummaryName <String>]`: The name of the Test Summary.
   - `[TestTypeResourceName <String>]`: The resource name of a test type.

-PARAMETER <IGetFileUploadUrlParameters>: The parameters supplied to the Test Base Account GetFileUploadURL action.
+PARAMETER <IPackageCheckNameAvailabilityParameters>: Parameters body to pass for Test Base Package name availability check.
-  - `[BlobName <String>]`: The custom file name of the uploaded blob.
+  - `ApplicationName <String>`: Application name to verify.
+  - `Name <String>`: Resource name to verify.
+  - `Type <String>`: fully qualified resource type which includes provider namespace.
+  - `Version <String>`: Version name to verify.

 ## RELATED LINKS